-Description of a talk given by James Scott of the Sacramento Public Library’s Sacramento Room on the topic of Sacramento’s Gold Rush Saloons.
+(UPDATED 1/21/2020) Description of a presentation given by James Scott of the Sacramento Public Library’s Sacramento Room.
+The topic – Sacramento’s Gold Rush Saloons.
 Can you guess the location of Sacramento’s first saloon?

 The 2019 Fall Semester of the Renaissance Society started this month, and I once again signed up for the A Cook’s Tour class.
 The topic this semester is “Art of the Libation”.

 The first class of the semester was held on a recent evening at the Colonial Heights Library.
 The speaker was James Scott, librarian and archivist for the Sacramento Room at the Sacramento Public Library (main branch).